 If you are living with a rare brain or spine tumor, you are not alone.
-Our private Facebook group, NCI-CONNECT Community, wants to connect you with others with your diagnosis.
+Our private Facebook group, NCI-CONNECT Community, connects you to others with your diagnosis.

 If you have been diagnosed with a rare brain or spine tumor, we understand you face unique challenges.
-You may struggle to connect with people with your diagnosis or find educational resources to help you understand your disease.
+You may struggle to connect to people with your diagnosis, or find educational resources to help you understand your disease.
 Our private Facebook group called NCI-CONNECT Community is here to help.

 We encourage you to join our group to connect, share, and learn.
 It is intended for people with rare brain and spine tumors and their loved ones.
 Each week, we share educational information and ask for your feedback.

 We’ll provide positive coping strategies and ask for you to tell the group what works best for you.
 We’ll update you on our research and make sure you understand what that means for you.
 We’ll introduce our health care team and be sure you know how they can help you.
 But it’s your voice that matters most.

 We’ll encourage you to share your experiences.
 You may share the symptoms you have experienced and how you managed them.
 You may share how you handle balancing appointments and childcare.
 You may also learn how others cope with negative or depressive feelings.
 The intent is to help you understand your diagnosis and find meaningful methods to continue to live fully from the people who understand your journey the most: others living with a rare brain or spine tumor.

 You can join NCI-CONNECT Community by visiting the Facebook page and requesting to be a member.
 You’ll be asked a few questions to ensure the group is right for you.
 You must also agree to follow our community guidelines.
 These include: